Uber Reporter

 Tech Stack:

 Uber Reporter is built with Electron 27 as a cross-platform desktop application.
 The frontend uses React 18.2 bundled via Webpack 5 with Babel transpilation.
-The backend (Electron main process) handles authentication through browser session cookies and communicates with Uber's internal GraphQL API at riders.uber.com to fetch trip data.
+The backend (Electron main process) handles authentication and integration with Uber's internal GraphQL API.
 PDF receipts are downloaded and can be merged using pdf-lib, while custom reports are generated using pdfkit.
 The app uses a local file-based caching system stored in the user's home directory to avoid redundant API calls.
 All communication between the renderer and main process uses Electron's IPC with context isolation enabled for security.
 The application can be built for macOS (Intel and Apple Silicon), Windows, and Linux using electron-builder.

 Disclosure: This project was built purely for personal use and education.
 The application and its systems are not deployed for public use, however code access can be requested.